 What will I do while on Pilgrimage with Rostro de Cristo?
 Accompanied by our founder, Fr.
 Jim Ronan, Executive Director, Evan Cuthbert, our volunteers, fellows, and our staff., you are invited to open yourself to an encounter with Christ as you walk the streets where our volunteers live, meet their neighbors, and visit our local ministry partners.
 You will pray and reflect with others who are sharing in your pilgrimage.
 You will come to know intimately Rostro de Cristo and our mission.

-March 9: Travel to Guayaquil, Ecuador.
-Meet Rostro de Cristo staff and transfer to a local retreat house in Guayaquil.
+Itinerary:Day 1: Travel to Quito, Ecuador.
+Meet Rostro de Cristo staff and transfer to a local retreat house in Quito.
 Brief orientation, dinner, and evening Mass, and meet your fellow pilgrims (4-8 per group).

 Travel: Please contact Executive Director, Evan Cuthbert, before booking flights to coordinate arrival and departure times.
 You will need a valid passport that will not expire 6 months before your return date.

 Covid Requirements: Currently, there are no restrictions to enter Ecuador and all travelers must complete a “Travelers Health Declaration Form” required by the Ecuadorian Ministry of Health.
 However, we ask that all guests, staff, and volunteers of Rostro de Cristo be vaccinated according to the guidelines provided by the CDC.

 Lodging and food: The retreat center offers simple, secure, and comfortable housing, beautiful grounds, and a prayerful environment.
 Each individual or couple will have their own room with two twin beds, a private bathroom with hot water shower, and air conditioning.
 The food offered will be carefully prepared local fare.